-Keith Urban, Maren Morris, Cheap Trick, Carly Pearce, Jonny P and the Fisk Jubilee Singers are playing the Jack Daniel's Music City Midnight: New Year's Eve in Nashville.
+Keith Urban, Peter Frampton, Judah and the Lion, Caitlyn Smith, Devon Gilfillian, and the Fisk Jubilee Singers are headlining the Jack Daniel's Music City Midnight: New Year's Eve in Nashville.
 The free event in Bicentennial Capitol Mall State Park features vendors, the mega-show and a 15-foot-tall red music note dropping 145 feet at midnight.
 Oh, and fireworks.

-Austin is known for its music, so it's no surprise that Austin's New Year 2018 will feature not only art, food trucks, and fireworks but also some seven hours of music featuring Brownout, Ian Moore Band, and many others.
-The free, family-friendly -- and alcohol-free -- party runs from 3 to 10 p.m. at Auditorium Shores.
+Austin is known for its music, so it's no surprise that Austin's New Year 2019 will feature art, food trucks, and fireworks, plus seven hours of music featuring Superfonicos, Los Coast, and others.
+The alcohol-free party runs from 3 to 10 p.m. at Auditorium Shores; admission is free.

-Kids will no doubt delight in Salt Lake City's Noon Year's Eve 2018 at The Natural History Museum of Utah, Rio Tinto Center.
-The family event will feature hands-on activities, music, and a countdown to an explosion of confetti as 2018 "arrives" a bit early.
+Kids will no doubt delight in Salt Lake City's Noon Year's Eve 2019 at The Natural History Museum of Utah, Rio Tinto Center.
+The family event will feature hands-on activities, music, and a countdown to an explosion of confetti as 2019 arrives a bit early.
 Included with admission.

 Family-friendly events are on the rise, or so it seems.
 In Richmond, take the whole gang to the New Year's Eve Family Frolic at Lewis Ginter Botanical Garden for live music, a parade and more.
 And those on hand can stay on for the Dominion Energy GardenFest of Lights from 5 to 10 p.m.
 Price: $8 to $13.